ahmedelmahd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Create a script that lists environment variables.
 Create a script that creates a new local variable.
-Create a script that creates a new global variable.
+Create a script that creates a new global variable. prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.